nrinaudo/kantan.csv/docs/src/main/tut/gs_parsing.md

 Should you rather fail early by throwing an exception at the first error, use `asUnsafeCsvRows` rather than `asCsvRows`.

-Note that, at the time of writing at least, an exception will be thrown if the CSV data itself is not valid.

 ## Rows as tuples